FIVE JEWELS OF WISDOM

 A SUSTAINED LOVING ATTITUDE

-It allows us to laugh at ourselves and see the brighter side of life in the
+allows us to laugh at ourselves and see the brighter side of life in the

 Everyone has a loving attitude for certain people and things, such as